 US President Donald Trump, 18 September 20017.

-29 May is the International Day of the United Nations Peacekeepers.
-The day was chosen in memory of the creation of the first UN interposition force in the Middle East.
-In the years since, 3,800 have lost their lives.
+29 May; is the International Day of The United Nations Peacekeeping Forces.
+The day was chosen; in memory of the creation of the first UN interposition force in the Middle East.
+In the years since; 3,800 have lost their lives.
 Today there are 14 operations.
-The most difficult are in Africa where there has been large scale breakdown of State structures such as the Central African Republic, South Sudan, and the Democratic Republic of Congo.
+The most difficult are in Africa; where there has been large scale breakdown of State structures; such as the Central African Republic, South Sudan, and the Democratic Republic of Congo.

-The deployment of U.N. peace-keeping forces is only one aspect of conflict resolution and peace building.
-However U.N. peace-keeping forces are the most visible (and expensive) aspect of the U.N. peace-building efforts.
-Thus our attention must be justly given to the role, the financing, and the practice of U.N. peace-keeping forces.
+The deployment of U.N. peace-keeping forces; is only one aspect of conflict resolution and peace building.
+However; The United Nations Peacekeeping Forces are the most visible; (and expensive) aspect of the U.N. peace-building efforts.
+Thus; our attention must be justly given to the role; the financing; and the practice of The United Nations Peacekeeping Forces.